Kent Tate

 Kent Tate is a Canadian artist and filmmaker living in British Columbia.
 Tate is known for his single-channel video installation works.

 Early life

 Tate was born in Rivers, Manitoba.
 He grew up in Germany until he moved with his family to Ottawa, Ontario.

 Exhibitions

-Tate has exhibited in Canada since the early 1980s. exhibiting in Toronto, Vancouver, Victoria, British Columbia and Saskatchewan.
+Tate has exhibited his films and art installations internationally in the UK, USA, Canada, Denmark, Germany, Sweden, Argentina, New Zealand, Mexico and Korea since the early 1980s.

 In 1982, Jennifer Oille reviewed Tate's A.R.C. satellite installation in Toronto, the Museum of Post-Habitation, in Vanguard, describing Tate's conversion of a soon to be abandoned dwelling into a museum.
 The exhibition ended with Tate's performance, Ending All Occupation.

-In 1984, he and Joe Average exhibited Survival of the Will, The 1984 Show at Open Space Gallery in Victoria, BC.

 In 1985, the Helen Pitt Gallery in Vancouver presented Tate's exhibition No Rest for the Restless.